 Few things can bring a grown-up to tears more readily than a child singing.
 Why else would videos of kids singing on shows like X-Factor continue to get hundreds of thousands of views on YouTube?
 But there’s a fine line between helping your kids on the path to their musical dreams and becoming a pageant parent.
-The key is knowing when to get your child started on voice lessons.
+The key is knowing what age to start voice lessons for your child.

 Technically, there isn’t one universal age for kids to start singing.
 But there are a few questions you can ask yourself to determine if your child is ready.